SanzharMrz/NLP-papers/Hardware/TpuGraphs: A Performance Prediction Dataset on Large Tensor Computational Graphs.md

 # Conception

-THe Dataset is a bunch of multiple collections of data, differing in terms of (1) the compiler optimization (i.e., layout and tile), (2) the source of graphs, and (3) the search strategy.
+The Dataset is a bunch of multiple collections of data, differing in terms of (1) the compiler optimization (i.e., layout and tile), (2) the source of graphs, and (3) the search strategy.

 # Baseline model

+The goal of a learned cost model is to rank the performance of different configurations of a given graph

 **Layout.** Our default baseline model is a 3-layer GraphSAGE.
 We concatenate node features and per-node configuration features as inputs to the GNN.
 If a node is non-configurable (having no layout configuration), we use a zero vector as configuration features.